pancentric/django-cities-light/README.rst

-ABOUT THIS BRANCH: used for the project where we want Chinese translations of country and city names to be easily available.
+ABOUT THIS BRANCH:
+- used for the project where we want Chinese translations of country and city names to be easily available.
+- also, the autocomplete widgets do not work when we are using django-cms.
+So instead, we change the models to include an 'active' field, and we restrict in the admin to only show 'active' countries and cities.
 .. image:: https://secure.travis-ci.org/yourlabs/django-cities-light.png?branch=master
     :target: http://travis-ci.org/yourlabs/django-cities-light
 .. image:: https://pypip.in/d/django-cities-light/badge.png